ed94a9/match-tty/README.md

 ### Technical Features

-- **Portable**: Barely any binary dependency once built, which means it's largely portable where ever you've got a terminal to work on.
+- **Portable**: Barely any binary dependency once built, which means it's largely portable whereever you've got a terminal to work on.
 - **Minimal Size**: Binary is < 1 MB.
 Enough to squeeze into some embedded systems.
 Numbers on MacOS 26: 900+ KB before strip.
 600+ KB after strip.

 ## Usage